outmoded/university/README.md

   To study solutions:
   - use Github's [compare feature](https://help.github.com/articles/comparing-commits-across-time/) to
     compare commits, branches, or tags across time.
 Use it to compare assignments and solutions.
-    Link to to comparison views are provided for each solution.
+    Links to comparison views are provided for each solution.
   - Read source code for each solution by clicking on the tagged solution.
 For example, v0.1.1 is assignment1's solution and v0.1.2 is assignment2's solution.
 The format is: v0.1.X.
 'X' is the assignment number.
+    Links to each solution below.
   - Besides viewing solutions on github, clone the project, checkout solutions and study them on your own computer.

 * <b>Community Assignments</b>